goohan/pasteorreplaceimage/README.md

 ![picture 3](/assets/screenshot-paste-img.png)

 This is a command and extension menu for folders in the source explorer.
 Take an image stored on clipboard and paste as a new image inside the selected folder.
-The name of the new file is a number obtained using the TypeScript expression `new Date().getTime()`, the extension is added based on next rules:
+The name of the new file is a number obtained using the TypeScript expression `new Date().getTime()`, the file extension is added based on next rules:

 - For Windows if there is a gif image on clipboard, a new .gif image will be created, any other image type on clipboard will be resolved as .png.
 - For Linux and Mac any image type on clipboard will be resolved as .png.

-Both features can accessed through command pallete: `F1` or `Ctrl + Shift P`.
-Make sure you have the appropriated selected item in the source explorer.
+The resulting names are like `TargetFolder/1678056093011.png` or `TargetFolder/1678052302778.gif`.

 ## Requirements